jacob-and-nathan/Python-Blockchain-System/README.md

 # Python-Blockchain-System
-An in-progress blockchain made in python
+An finished(for now!) blockchain made in python

 COMPLETED FEATURES:
 A block hash calculator function.
-A 'add new block' function
+A 'add new block' function.

-PLANNED FEATURES:
 Block mining.
-A system for adding new nodes based on multiplayer-based connections.
+A system for mining blocks.

-POSSINBLE FUTURE FEATURES:
+A system to manage blockchain.
-A way to view all blocks added, on a txt file?
+A way to view all blocks added.
-Make blockchain store a values and add a feature to view the estimated (value) of the value?
-(Like Cryptos).
+Blockchain shows you the estimated value of the blockchain.

+POSSIBLE FUTURE FEATURES:
+Allow other people to connect, view copy of transaction file, and mine blocks(making it delocalised)